 2. Bed bugs = messy house

-Your house may or may not actually be messy, but bed bugs are not the kind of pest who look for a specific level of filth in order to set up shop.
-Bed bugs do not require dirt or clutter, and do not flourish in messy houses like cockroaches or rodents.
+Your house may or may not actually be messy, but bed bugs are not the kind of pest that look for a specific level of filth in order to set up shop.
+Bed bugs do not require dirt or clutter and do not flourish in messy houses like cockroaches or rodents.
 Bed bugs seek out harborage where they have easy access to a blood meal.
 If you have a bed bug infestation, this does not mean you have an unsanitary home or business.
 It just means you need to contact professionals to get rid of the pests as soon as possible.

 3. Bed bugs can only be found in the bedroom